humanmade/hm-swr-cache/readme.md

 [Cavalcade](https://github.com/humanmade/Cavalcade) is recommended as the [default WordPress pseudo-cron](https://developer.wordpress.org/plugins/cron/) slows the page load running the scheduled event.

+## Requirements

+* PHP 8.1+ is supported (technically it might run on PHP 7.1+).
+* WordPress 6.4.2+ is supported (technically it might run on older versions, your experience is welcome).

 ## Installation

 Just install the plugin like any other plugin.
 Installation as a MU plugin is supported as well, and via composer